 Originally founded in 1947 by the British as an Antarctic expeditionary base, Vernadsky Research Base was bought by the Ukraine in 1996 for the price of one British pound, since the cost to dismantle the base would have been too great.

-The pound coin Verdansky was purchased with still resides in the site’s most interesting location — the Vernadsky Station Lounge, the southernmost bar in the world.
+The coin Verdansky was purchased with still resides in the site’s most interesting location — the Vernadsky Station Lounge, one of the southernmost bars in the world.

 Should you crave watching wild penguins while sipping bathtub vodka, the bar at the Vernadsky Base is open to any intrepid explorers willing to make the trek to the bottom of the world.